Madison-Hartley/Capstone-Project-Synthetic-Dataset/README.md

 Linktree: https://linktr.ee/unityengine

-At this time, the project code isn't available publically due to licensing.
+At this time, the full project code isn't available on this repository due to privacy and licensing.
+Extracts from the project code can be found within the final report, however.